 Not all sub ohm vapers are necessarily cloud chasers, but cloud chasers are most certainly sub ohm vapers.
 Sub ohming is the only way to achieve such voluminous cloud production.
 Cloud chasing has become more accessible today with the popularity of sub ohm vape tanks because it doesn’t require as much knowledge as before.

-The easiest and safest way to start cloud chasing is to get a sub ohm vape pen like the Mig Vapor Morpheus.
+The easiest and safest way to start vaping and cloud chasing is to get a sub ohm vape pen like the Mig Vapor Morpheus.
 It comes with a tank and powerful battery all in one and is very easy to use, even for beginners.
 They make it very simple to get started right away, without having a ton of knowledge.

 If you want something more advanced, the best combo for clouds is a high-wattage box mod paired with a rebuildable atomizer, preferably a dual-coil dripper.
 There are also rebuildable tanks that are geared for sub ohming and some great sub ohm tanks that don’t require a ton of experience to use.
 A lot of these modern subtanks utilize multiple mesh coils which allow for high wattages and rich dense clouds.